Argentine passport: Issuance

-In accordance with Presidential Decree 2015–66, in order to get an Argentine passport, a person must go to the nearest Civil Registry and present his/her National Identity Document, birth certificate and a proof of marital status (unless single).
-If the person is an Argentine citizen by naturalisation rather than by birth, a Citizenship Certificate (carta de ciudadanía) must also be presented.
-Citizens under the age of 18 may only get a passport with parental authorization.
-Argentines living outside the country must follow the same procedure at an Argentine Embassy or Consulate.
+In accordance with Presidential Decree 2015–66, in order to get an Argentine passport, a person must go to the nearest civil registry office and present his/her national identity document, birth certificate and a proof of marital status (unless single).
+If the person is an Argentine citizen by naturalisation rather than by birth, a citizenship certificate (carta de ciudadanía) must also be presented.
+Citizens under the age of 18 may get a passport only with parental authorization.
+Argentines living outside the country must follow the same procedure at an Argentine embassy or consulate.